 - these are traits recognised and valued by some insurance providers, including ourselves, who are able to offer discounts to customers who are also members of a recognised caravanning club – such as the Caravan Club or the Camping and Caravanning Club;

-Security and safe storage
+Security and safe storage for your caravans

 - the more you are able to mitigate those risks, the fewer are there for the insurer to cover, and so a reduced rate of premiums may be charged;